stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 2x Infra

-Aleast one infrastructure node is required for these supporting workloads.
+At least one infrastructure node is required for these supporting workloads.

 |  | vCPU | Memory |
 |---|---|---|